 Sunset Rooftop Bar

 The rooftops come alive around sunset with gorgeous views in every direction.
-Many places get very busy for sunset since the weather is so nice and the sunsets are so colorful.
+Many places get very busy in the evenings since the weather is so nice and the sunsets are so colorful.
 Be sure to make reservations ahead of time if you really want to head to a specific restaurant.
 Even in February of 2021, we had difficulty getting a table.
 In Casco Viejo, head to CasaCasco for an upscale restaurant and pitchers of Sangria.
 Its location is perfect for 360-degree views.
 You can also try Tántalo Hotel & Rooftop and Salvaje Restaurant & Rooftop in Casco Viejo.
-If you are looking for a glitzy restaurant in the city, try the XX on the top of the W hotel.
-The XX is also another popular cocktail-attire rooftop spot in the city.

 Dine at the Fish Market